cybershoe/compass-jumphost/README.md

 export NAMECHEAP_API_KEY="MyNamecheapAPIkey"

 ```
+> [!NOTE]
+> Your MongoDB Atlas API environment variables need to be specified twice.
+The
+> Terraform provider and atlas-cli use different environment variable names
+> for authentication.

 > [!IMPORTANT]
 > Remember to add the egress IP of your terraform/tofu runner to the Namecheap API IP whitelist